 In fact, I know some parents who do not send their kids to school and teach themselves at home.
 Their kids participate and win regular competitions.

 Misconceptions in education are a normal thing and one should not get married to them.
-Instead research or talk to an education expert for his opinion before formulating anything for kids.
-These are few some of the misconceptions that I could think of.
+Instead, research or talk to an education expert for his opinion before formulating anything for kids.
+These are a few of the misconceptions that I could think of.
 In case you know of any others please feel free to comment them below.